What Are RFID Blocking Wallets and Why You Need One

 RFID chips only work when energized from another device and using a RFID blocking wallet or passport holder renders these hackers equipment useless.
 Makers of these wallets include Travelon which makes several styles and Datasafe.

-Both makers guarantee that RFID chips will not transmit through their wallets.
+Both makers guarantee that RFID chips will not be able to be "polled" and therefore not transmit through their wallets.

 No longer will a simple leather wallet protect your vital information from identity thieves.
 Consider one that blocks signals from RFID chips in your credit cards and passport.